kpatl1/kpatl1/README.md

 🔭 I’m currently working on ATHENA -- an Apple Watch App built with a ML backend to detect instances of Rohypnol.

-🌱 I’m currently learning C and Java
+🌱 I’m currently learning Machine Learning strategies and ways to implement them in my personal projects.

 📫 How to reach me: kpatel6@unc.edu